benjaminy/TenaciousCalf/README.md

 Caveats notwithstanding, the performance overhead of these structures is high enough to be a real liability for lots of applications.
 (Of course the details matter a lot.
-"Persistent data is fast enough" and "Persistent data is too slow" are both laughably simplistic slogans.)
+"Persistent data structures are fast enough" and "Persistent structures are too slow" are both laughably simplistic slogans.)
 This project is an attempt to spread the use of persistence by implementing high-performance hybrid persistent collections like sets, vectors, maps and graphs in C.  The two main techniques used to achieve high performance are:

 * _Chunking_.
 Textbook persistent data structures have lots of very small nodes.
 Chunking is the strategy of grouping together a small